 Apple’s native Stocks app goes all the way back to iPhone OS 1 which launched on the first iPhone in 2007.
 Until the introduction of iOS 12 and macOS Mojave, however, the Stocks app wasn’t available on iPad or Mac, respectively.
 Along with bringing the app to different devices and platforms this year, Apple also changed the app’s design and added new features.

-As Apple executive Susan Prescott noted during Apple’s Worldwide Developers Conference (WWDC) earlier this month:
+As Apple executive Susan Prescott noted during Apple’s 2018 Worldwide Developers Conference (WWDC):

 We’ve completely rebuilt the Stocks app and it has a beautiful new design.
 Of course, you can still see the stock prices and the changes at a glance.
 But we’ve added spark lines — those little charts — that show the stock performance throughout the day.

 The Stocks app is found in the Applications folder on your Mac.

 1) Double-click on the Stocks app icon to get started.

 2) On the left side of the app, you’ll notice a listing of the exchanges and stocks you’re following on the Stocks app on iPhone.
 If you’re new to the Stocks app, you’ll find the default list, which includes the Dow Jones, NASDAQ, and APPL stock.

 At the top right, notice the selection, Business News From Apple News.

 3) To add or remove stocks from this list, click on the Menu button in the bottom right corner of that column.